ubc-library-rc/gis-dhsi/content/day3/7-esri-storymaps.md

 The theme of our demo StoryMap is everyday navigations in Vancouver.
-However, feel free to use your own locations in your own geography or here in Montreal.
+However, feel free to use your own locations in your own geography or here in Montréal.
 The focus is less on creating a cohesive, polished story and more on introducing you to the interface.

 <br>